BrutalTeam/go-netbox/docs/WritableInterfaceRequest.md

 ### NewWritableInterfaceRequest

-`func NewWritableInterfaceRequest(device BriefDeviceRequest, name string, type_ InterfaceTypeValue, ) *WritableInterfaceRequest`
+`func NewWritableInterfaceRequest(device BriefDeviceRequest, type_ InterfaceTypeValue, ) *WritableInterfaceRequest`

 NewWritableInterfaceRequest instantiates a new WritableInterfaceRequest object This constructor will assign default values to properties that have it defined,